zh250/Banner-Data-Cheatsheet/README.md

 </details>

-### Unknown

-- DDP (*Distributed Data Protocol* or *Datagram Delivery Protocol*, not sure which of them)
-  - under construction
-  - under construction
-  - under construction

 ### Limitation

 No autonomous vehicles protocol has been acquired, and all banners in the dataset are collected in TCP traffics